suchmememanyskill/TegraExplorer/README.md

 1. Get your favorite payload injector
 2. Inject TegraExplorer as a payload

-Navigate around the menu's using the vol+, vol- and power buttons
+Navigate around the menus using the vol+, vol- and power buttons

 ## Functions
 - Navigate the SD card